Stratosss/BookLibrary/README.md

 ### Updates
 - 18/5/2024: "Sorted by" button added.
 - 19/5/2024: Star rating system added.
 - 10/6/2024: The user can now edit the star rating system from home screen, same as the text review.
+Additionally, if the book has no cover, "no cover image available" text is displayed.

 ![1](https://github.com/Stratosss/BookLibrary/assets/157527268/c44310ab-7221-44f7-960e-25179bb71706)